sanjaybohraa/SQL-Ad_hoc_insights/README.md

 * Que. ad-hoc-requests.pdf: Document containing the 10 ad hoc business requests.
 * SQL Queries: Folder containing SQL scripts used to extract data.

-## **How to Use**
-**1. SQL Queries:**

-* Navigate to the SQL Queries folder.
-* Run the SQL scripts in your MySQL environment to extract the necessary data.

-This project is a demonstration of my skills in data analysis, SQL querying, data visualization, and presentation design in a business context.
-It showcases my ability to derive and communicate actionable insights from data, which is crucial for data-driven decision-making in a corporate environment.
+**This project highlights my proficiency in data analysis, SQL querying, data visualization, and presentation design within a business context.
+It demonstrates my ability to extract actionable insights from data and effectively communicate them to support data-driven decision-making in a corporate environment.**